Steph Wood

-Stephanie Wood (born 28 November 1991), also known as Steph Wood, is an Australia netball international.
-Wood was a member of the Australia teams that won the silver medals at the 2018 Commonwealth Games and at the 2019 Netball World Cup.
-Between 2015 and 2016, Wood played for New South Wales Swifts in the ANZ Championship.
+Stephanie Fretwell (born 28 November 1991), previously known as Stephanie Wood, is a former Australia netball international, who currently plays for the Sunshine Coast Lightning in the Super Netball competition.

+Wood was a member of the Australia teams that won gold medals at the 2022 Commonwealth Games and at the 2023 Netball World Cup.
+Between 2015 and 2016, Fretwell played for New South Wales Swifts in the ANZ Championship.
 Since 2017 she has played for Sunshine Coast Lightning in Suncorp Super Netball.
 Between 2015 and 2019, she featured in five successive grand finalist squads, winning premierships with Sunshine Coast Lightning in 2017 and 2018.